Skip to content

 On which Google™ applications can I use the Add-On?

-Text To Table Converter works seamlessly across the three core Google Workspace™ applications:
+Text To Table Converter supports these Google Workspace™ applications:

 How do I convert messy, unstructured text into a clean table?